Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Long lived feebly interacting particles

 in which we neglect possible logarithmic enhancement factors in the cross-section and crudely assume $s \sim 4 T_\sm T_{A'}$.

-The solutions of the equations~Eq.~\eqref{eq:dph_eqs} have a number of analytic features.
+The solution of Eqs.~\eqref{eq:dph_eqs}-\eqref{eq:dph_eqs2} has a number of analytic features.
 From any initial nonzero seed, the SM energy density quickly approaches the value

 during the expansion by a factor of $a/a_X \sim e$, as shown in the left panel of Fig.~\ref{fig:dark_photon_examples}.
-By equating $\rho_\sm \sim a^{-2}$ to $\rho_{A'} \sim a^{-4}$, one can estimate the effective temperature of dark photons at the moment of SM equilibration:
+By equating $\rho_\sm$ to $\rho_{A'} $, one can estimate the moment of dark photon burning and the resulting temperature of the SM plasma:

 To recap: in this scenario, the universe has a phase of domination by \textit{decoupled radiation} from the temperature $T_{X}$ down to the reheating temperature $T_{\text{reh}}$.
 Gravitational waves that enter the horizon during this epoch are affected by the anisotropic stress tensor of the decoupled $A'$ quanta, after which dark radiation gets rapidly converted into SM particles and precipitates the terminal phase of radiation domination.
 To quantify the damping effects of this burst of anisotropic stress production, we use the same approach as used for Eq.~\eqref{eq:final_equation_text} for free streaming neutrinos.
-The fraction $f$ of the energy density of decoupled radiation is unit in the temperature range $[T_\text{reh}, T_X]$ and vanishes otherwise.
-The numerical solution of the equation indicates that the energy density of PGWs that enter the horizon during the dark radiation period becomes suppressed by roughly $60\%$, as illustrated in Figure \ref{fig:dark_photon_examples}.
+The fraction of the energy density of decoupled radiation $f$ jumps from zero to unity at the dark radiation temperature $T_X$ and decreases afterwards.
+The resulting spectrum is illustrated in Figure \ref{fig:dark_photon_examples} (right panel), with two features: a growth due to the \textit{increase} of the number of degrees of freedom during reheating, and a decline due to the anisotropy effects.

-This is perhaps the most striking of all the features generated in the various scenarios we've considered in our survey -- although a number of scenarios consider the gravitational wave spectrum generated by an epoch of dark radiation \cite{Machado:2018nqk, Machado:2019xuc, Madge:2021abk, Ratzinger:2020oct, Morgante:2021bks}, bursts of anisotropic stress production can occur in various scenarios in certain regions of parameter space and have to be factored into the transfer function for accurate predictions for the late time spectral density.
+This is perhaps the most striking of all the features generated in the various scenarios we have considered in our survey -- although a number of scenarios consider the gravitational wave spectrum generated by an epoch of dark radiation \cite{Machado:2018nqk, Machado:2019xuc, Madge:2021abk, Ratzinger:2020oct, Morgante:2021bks}, bursts of anisotropic stress production can occur in various scenarios in certain regions of parameter space and have to be factored into the transfer function for accurate predictions for the late time spectral density.